Quick Answer

 How do you keep sample and bulk aligned?

-By turning approved samples into documented production references, then checking critical details before bulk moves too far forward.
+By treating the approved sample as a documented production reference, then checking critical details before bulk production moves too far forward.

-What happens if wash or fit drifts during production?
+What happens if wash, shade, or fit drifts during production?

-The issue should be reviewed against the approved baseline, escalated clearly, and corrected before it becomes a release problem.
+The issue is reviewed against the approved reference, escalated clearly, and corrected before release whenever correction is required and feasible.

-How do you manage QC across a factory network?
+How do you manage QC across partner factories?

-What traceability or compliance documents can you provide?
+What traceability or compliance documents can you support?

 019af301 ef94 7c9a b8d4 582b7f8c012d